EricApgar/live-speech-to-text/README.md

 ### Supported:
 * Linux (Raspberry Pi OS Bookworm)
-   * For details on setting up recording devices on the RPi, see [this wiki](https://github.com/EricApgar/HowToRaspberryPi/wiki).
    * Performance on other Linux distributions has not been tested.
 * Windows 11 (see note below about minor differences)